Teaching and Student Support During Malibu Campus Closures

 Yes.
 Please use discretion knowing that students have been impacted in various degrees and in a variety of ways.

-- What if students can't meet the number of hours required for the internships in which they are enrolled?
+What if students experience challenges related to internships in which they are enrolled?

 Please contact Dana Dudley.
 We will work on a case-by-case basis to find solutions.

 Note: Faculty are encouraged to consult the "Keep on Teaching" resources from the Center for Teaching Excellence and TechLearn's Academic Continuity page for many ideas and resources.